How to spend a summer long weekend in Montréal

 Retail therapy

 One of the best ways to experience Montréal is through the offerings of its artists and artisans, which you’ll find in spades at these cool (no, really) souvenir shops.
-Otherwise, fashion mavens will find their bliss in Old Montréal, in Mile End, on the Plateau and on Laurier Avenue West, while big-brand lovers will love the downtown core.
+Otherwise, fashion mavens will find their bliss in Old Montréal, in Mile End, antiques along the Lachine Canal, and on Laurier Avenue West, while big-brand lovers will love the downtown core.

 Hit new highs